nyuad-networks-f25/c-review-MinseokKim0813/README.md

 ### Data Types

 1. What is a variable (take a minute to write it down)?
+-> Variable is a memory address(a pointer) where the programmer defines the value to be used later in the code.
+The value can change but not the memory address.
 2. Each variable has a type in C. What are all the types defined in C?
+-> int, double,
 3. Create two files `sizeinfo.h` and `sizeinfo.c`. `sizeinfo.h` should
 expose a function `void system_sizes()`.
 This function